icssc/fellowship/docs/syllabus.md

 ### Points Scoreboard

 Every point that you earn during the course will be added to your overall score.
 At the end of the quarter, the top performing students will receive a small prize (TBA 😉)

-### Late Policy

-For each day that an assignment is late, you will lose 25% of the points on that assignment.

-> *Example:* if you turn in an assignment 1 day late that had 4 tasks, you will lose 25% (1 point) and only receive 3 points.

-Since every unit builds on top of the previous one, it is important that you complete each assignment on-time.

 ## <u>Course Communication</u>